SaschaKrause/countrees/README.md

 ##### Node and npm

-Also make sure that git is installed as some bower packages require it to be fetched and installed.

 ##### Grunt
 ```
 npm install -g grunt-cli
 ```
-You will also need to install **grunt-init** globally to take advantage of the scaffolding possibilies.
+You will also need to install **grunt-init** globally to take advantage of the provided scaffolding possibilies.
 ```
 npm install -g grunt-init
 ```